 An introduction to Medicare claiming for allied health providers

-(Update 13 March 2020) - The Australian Government’s $2.4 billion COVID-19 health package includes new Medicare item codes for telehealth services and these new codes have been added to the Medipass platform.
+(Update 11 August 2020) - The Australian Government’s COVID-19 health package includes new Medicare item codes for telehealth and telephone services and these new codes have been added to the Medipass platform.

-The Australian Government has today announced a $2.4 billion COVID-19 health package that will include Medicare bulk-billing for telehealth consultations, new temporary fever clinics and fundings for a new advertising campaign.
+The Australian Government has announced a COVID-19 health package that will include Medicare bulk-billing for telehealth and telephone consultations, new temporary fever clinics and fundings for a new advertising campaign.

-At Medipass, we respond to multiple questions about health care claiming every day.
+At Medipass, we respond to multiple questions about health care claims every day.
 This article aims to summarise the top questions that come from allied health providers asking about how Medicare claiming works.

 How big is Medicare claiming?

 The Department of Human Services has a wealth of information on Medicare claiming, spanning spending, volumes, patient demographics and more.
 Click here to delve into these statistics.